Praveen-2022/Nextjs_stack_Overflow_2.0/README.md

 ## 📝 Description

-**DevOverflow** is a complex Q&A platform for developers to ask questions, share knowledge, and learn from each other.
+**Dev Guru's Hub** is a complex Q&A platform for developers to ask questions, share knowledge, and learn from each other.
 It is built with Next.js, Tailwind CSS, Clerk, MongoDB, and more.

 <details><summary><b>Folder Structure</b></summary>